-• If you die within five years of retiring, a lump sum death benefit is payable to your nominee.
-The amount payable is equal to the unpaid balance of the first five years' pension payments, at the rate applicable at the date of death.
+1. Lump sum: If you die within five years of retiring, a lump sum death benefit is payable to your nominee.
+The amount payable is equal to the current, unpaid balance of the first five years' pension payments (less an allowance for future inflation), at the rate applicable at the date of death.

-A pension amounting to 50% of your pension, calculated using your full pension before you took any pension commencement lump sum (PCLS) and including increases applied before your death.
-This will be payable from your date of death and is subject to any limits set out overleaf under 'Important notes'.
+2. Spouse's Pension: A pension amounting to 50% of your pension, calculated using your full pension before you took any pension commencement lump sum (PCLS) and including increases applied before your death.
+This will be payable from your date of death and is subject to any limits set out below under 'Important Notes'.

-Important notes regarding Spouse's pensions
+Important Notes regarding Spouse's/ Survivor's pensions